marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

       - Less focus on the Power over Ethernet management

+      - A focus on reporting lifecycle management, considering energy and transformation towards carbon awareness

 ## Background

    With rising energy costs and an increasing awareness of the